 Nursing workforce density and distribution

-Healthcare systems (including health worker density) in India and the Philippines are inadequate to serve the needs of their respective populations, especially in rural areas, and this is in spite of the fact that both nations have seen health worker training capacity (of variable quality) increase (Hazarika 2013; World Health Organization 2013).
-Notwithstanding rural health service limitations, it is important to note that in India’s largest cities, as well as in Metro Manila (the Philippines National Capital Region/ NCR) the urban healthcare delivery system can equal the best service in the west (ABS-CBN, 2014).
+Healthcare systems in India and the Philippines are inadequate to serve the needs of their respective populations, especially in rural areas, in spite of the fact that both nations have seen health worker training capacity (of variable quality) increase (Hazarika 2013; World Health Organization 2013).
+Nonetheless, it is important to note that in India’s largest cities, as well as in Metro Manila (the Philippines National Capital Region/ NCR) the urban healthcare delivery system can equal the best service in the west (ABS-CBN, 2014).
 This inverse relationship between population need and healthcare service delivery is admittedly a universal problem (Fiscella and Shin 2005), but the scale of this inverse relationship in India and the Philippines is immense.
 The Philippines’ urbanised areas of the NCR and CALABARZON have around a fifth of the country’s total hospitals and over a third of hospital beds (Romualdez Jr. et al. 2011).
-The maldistribution of healthcare provision is clear in that the most impoverished region, the Autonomous Region in Muslim Mindanao, has just 0.19 beds per 1000 population (Romualdez Jr. et al. 2011), while the NCR has 2.47 (DOH 2012).
-Since 1991 health service delivery in the Philippines has been devolved and is now managed by Local Government Units (LGUs), although the centralised Department of Health continues as the governing agency (Romualdez Jr. et al. 2011).
-Widespread corruption throughout the Philippines means quality and provision of LGU provided healthcare differs drastically region to region.
-The urban population represents over 50% of the Philippines’ total; and while urban areas are well serviced by healthcare facilities at all levels, rural areas often depend on Barangay Health Centers for primary care, which are primarily staffed by non-professionals, professional volunteers and midwives, and where wages are significantly lower than in urban areas (Romualdez Jr. et al., 2011).
+The NCR has 2.47 hospital beds per 1000 population, while the most impoverished region, the Autonomous Region in Muslim Mindanao, has just 0.19 (DOH 2012).
+Since 1991 health service delivery in the Philippines has been devolved and is managed by Local Government Units and the quality and provision of LGU provided healthcare differs drastically region to region (LGUs), (Romualdez Jr. et al. 2011).
+While urban areas are well serviced by healthcare facilities at all levels, rural areas often depend on Barangay Health Centers for primary care, primarily staffed by non-professionals, professional volunteers and midwives, and where wages are significantly lower than in urban areas (Romualdez Jr. et al., 2011).

 Medical services are likewise unbalanced in India, as the 6,281 rural government hospitals have 143,069 beds compared to 3,115 urban hospitals with 369,351 beds (Gupta and Bala 2011).
-India’s rural health posts are staffed by Ancillary Nurse Midwives (ANM) who receive only a year and a half of training.
-Medical posts in India’s rural primary and community medical centres are seen as unappealing for medical graduates; they pay little salary, and require doctors to pay for and arrange administrative assistance.
-Medical officers who do fill these posts are rarely in attendance, and mainly use these postings as a channel for private referrals (Kumar 2012).
-Nevertheless, both the Philippines and India have been developing policy solutions to expand healthcare services, mainly through developing forms of public/private universal health insurance to address the needs of the poorest sectors of their population (Drèze and Sen 2013; Bredenkamp and Buisman 2015).
+India’s rural health posts are staffed by Ancillary Nurse Midwives (ANM) who receive only a year and a half of training, and medical posts in India’s rural primary and community medical centres as unappealing for medical graduates; they pay little salary, and require doctors to pay for and arrange administrative assistance.
+Medical officers who fill these posts rarely attend, mainly using these postings as a channel for private referrals (Kumar 2012).
+Nevertheless, both the Philippines and India have developed policy solutions to expand healthcare services, mainly through developing forms of public/private universal health insurance to address the needs of the poorest sectors of their population (Drèze and Sen 2013; Bredenkamp and Buisman 2015).
 The urban-rural discrepancy in health service quality and access is partly due to the fact that healthcare systems in both countries are heavily privatized, which sharply limits access to services by socio-economic status.
 The state of healthcare delivery, which includes achieving the appropriate balance in health workforce provision, is a key dimension to securing a number of the SDGs.
 Preexisting imbalances in health delivery systems exacerbate and are exacerbated by the large scale emigration of nurses.Working in private hospitals our right, claim CMC doctors M K Sunil Kumar

 Recently, a prominent hospital at Kakkanad decided to start a blood bank at their hospital.
 They appointed one of the faculties of the Cochin Medical College (CMC) as the medical officer-in-charge.